FlineDev/BartyCrouch/README.md

 - **`code`:** Incrementally updates `Localizable.strings` file from `.h`, `.m` and `.swift` files.
 - **`translate`:** Machine-translates values from a source Strings file to all other languages.

 Note that *each sub command accepts a different set of options*.
 Some of them are **required** and some *optional*.
-You can **combine all options** wich each other to create your own expected behavior.
+You can **combine all options** with each other to create your own expected behavior.
 If you're not sure which options are available or required you can always look them up in terminal by running without options like so:

 ```shell
 $ bartycrouch code